eloisewm/TEDISC-Dagster/README.md

-# TEDISC-Dagster

-## First Time Setup
+## First Time Setup for a Local Instance
 ### 1) Install WSL
-It is reccomended to install on the WSL (Windows Subsystem for Linux) so that our environment mimics the server's Linux environment.
+It is recommended to run the Dagster instance on the WSL (Windows Subsystem for Linux) so that our local environment mimics the server's Linux environment (server deployment still to come).

-Open a Windows PowerShell terminal as an admin and run
+If you don't have it installed, open a Windows PowerShell terminal and run
 ```bash
 wsl --install
 ```